Kick the Can

 “Lucky guess, punk,” Sammy grumbled as he jogged past to the driveway.

 “Pure skill,” Jesse countered, moving parallel to him as he scanned the two driveways that had cars in them.
-Most everyone in the neighborhood parked in their garages, but Amelia Newsome had recently started at Silver Spring University, adding a third car to the family, and Bob McConnel used their garage as a workshop when there wasn't snow on the ground, leaving their car and his work truck in the driveway most of the year.
+Most everyone in the neighborhood parked in their garages, but Amelia Newsome had recently started at Silver Spring University, adding a third car that was sitting at the end of the drive.
+Cattycorner across the street, Bob McConnel used their garage as a workshop when there wasn't snow on the ground, leaving the family car and his work truck in the drive for most of the year.
 Anyone who was going to try to sneak up on him would likely use the cars to get as close as possible to the can.
-Unfortunately, the cars were on opposite sides of the street making it impossible for him to keep an eye on both at once.
+Because they were on opposite sides of the road, it was impossible for him to keep an eye on both at once.

 When the small group in the driveway began to laugh, briefly drowning out the hammering from Mr. McConnel’s garage, Jesse turned towards them and immediately ran back to the can.
 “Carl behind the telephone pole.”